+Discover vibrant colours against a beautiful waterfront backdrop at Magdalen Boathouse!
 With the most colourful array of punts along the River Cherwell, Magdalen Bridge Boathouse provides stunning scenery, whether you’re on the water or off.
-Stand atop the bridge and point your lens downstream to capture large trees bending lazily over the water, then visit the punts lined up along the water for a tranquil image.
-To get closer to the action, hop on a boat and take in the views from the river itself; a photo of someone steering from within the boat is always a magnificent image.
+Stand at the top of the bridge and point your lens downstream to capture large trees bending lazily over the water, then visit the punts lined up along the water for a tranquil image.
+To get closer to the action, hop on a boat and take in the views from the river itself; a photo of someone steering from within the boat is always an amazing image.
 No matter whether you’re behind the photos or standing in front of them, your Instagram feed will delight in this splash of colour.

+You can’t visit Oxford without going to take in the beauty of the infamous Radcliffe Square.
 While definitely not hidden, this square is still one of Oxford’s most loved gems.
 The building featured in the centre is the Radcliffe Camera, a library and an excellent example of neo-classical architecture from the mid-18th century.
-Zoom in on the finer details to really appreciate the intricacy of the design, but make sure to get some wide-angle shots of the square, too.
+Zoom in on the finer details to appreciate the design’s intricacy, but make sure to get some wide-angle shots of the square, too.
 If you’re using your phone camera without adjustable lenses, you could try a panorama to take in the whole square, just make sure to keep your hands steady.
 Our top tip: crouch down low to take a great shot every time.

 The Oxford Bridge of Sighs

-Taking its nickname from the original Bridge of Sighs in Venice, Hertford Bridge joins two parts of Hertford college, and is a great architectural photo opportunity.
+Discover an architectural masterpiece and a classic Oxford landmark.
+Taking its nickname from the original Bridge of Sighs in Venice, Hertford Bridge joins two parts of Hertford College and is a great architectural photo opportunity.
 Particularly stunning at sunset, this Grade II listed bridge is only accessible to the public from the outside, but that’s the best part.
-Get a little closer and tweak your camera’s exposure to spy the red brick underbelly, or take a picture directly down the centre of the street for great composition.
+Get a little closer and tweak your camera’s exposure to spy the red brick underbelly, or take a picture directly down the centre of the street for a great composition.
 This also makes for the perfect angle to photograph friends and family standing beneath the structure.

 The Narnia Doorway